DoDonPachi II: Game modes

-In addition to 6 stages and bosses, a secret stage containing the true final boss can be accessed in the Combat and Internet Rank modes if the player obtains 400 million points.
+In addition to 6 stages and bosses, a secret seventh stage containing the true final boss known as Hibachi can be accessed in the Combat and Internet Rank modes if the player obtains 400 million points.
 Unlike other DoDonPachi games, there is no "second loop" that can be unlocked by completing the game while fulfilling certain conditions; bee medals found by destroying certain background objects in each stage, which normally contribute to game completion in other titles, give a fixed value of 20,000 points in DoDonPachi II.

 Ship types/Styles

 There are 3 different ship types that can be chosen from: